qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 2. write something in it (e.g. `using System;`)
 3. Right-click your .ecs file in Solution Explorer and click Properties
 4. In the Properties panel, change the Custom Tool field to "LeMP" (it's not case sensitive).
 An output file should appear with an extension of `.out.cs`.

-Unfortunately, in the end, Visual Studio doesn't quite treat the two extensions as separate things: for some reason I don't understand, the LeMP Custom Tool doesn't use the Loyc DLLs in is own directory, instead it always uses the same DLLs as the syntax highlighter. **If there is even the slightest version mismatch** between the syntax highlighter and the LeMP Custom Tool, LeMP will not work and you'll get an error message like `MissingMethodException` or "unable to load Loyc.Collections.dll" or something like that.
-If you get this error, a workaround is to uninstall the syntax highlighter (go to Tools | Extension Manager, Click LoycSyntaxForVs, Uninstall, and Restart Now).

 I hope you don't get the dreaded "Cannot find custom tool 'LeMP' on this system." because that error has many different causes and I have worked very hard to try to avoid it.